Creamy and Crunchy

 - Gather your ingredients.

-- Peel and cut the potatoes.
+- Peel and cut the potatoes into 3/4 to 1-inch cubes (2 to 2.5 cm).
 Place in a saucepan with 1 teaspoon of salt, cover with water by an inch.
 Over high heat, bring to a boil, then turn down to medium-high and simmer until tender.
 This will take about 13 to 16 minutes.

 Mix Together the Sauce